 BIT OR ATTACKED BY DOG MN ATTORNEYS – HOMEOWNERS INSURANCE

 A dog owner in Minnesota is liable for injury caused by their pet.
 In some states, there is only liability if the owner knew the dog had a tendency to bite.
 However, other states, including Minnesota, have laws making the owners liable whether or not they knew the dog had a tendency to bite or had bitten someone before.
-Some states and municipalities have “breed specific” statutes that identify breeds such as pit bulls as dangerous; in others individual dogs can be designated as vicious.
+Some states and municipalities have “breed specific” statutes that identify breeds such as pit bulls as dangerous; in others like Minnesota, individual dogs can be designated as vicious.

 At least two states have laws that prohibit insurers from canceling or denying coverage to the owners of particular dog breeds.
 In Ohio, for example, owners of dogs that have been classified as vicious are required to purchase at least $100,000 of liability insurance.
 The American Kennel Club reports that while many municipalities have enacted bans on specific breeds, several states have laws barring municipalities and counties from targeting individual breeds.
 Our top rated dog bite lawyers in MN have represented many people bitten by dogs of all kinds.

 The injury lawyers at our firm have seen the terrible damage that can be done to a person bit by a dog or because of a dog attack, which is why it is so important that MN holds the owner liable.
 After a dog bite or dog attack, there can be significant medical bills and bad scarring that can often require future plastic surgery.
-It makes the most sense that the dog owner should pay these expenses rather than the person who was bit or attacked.
+It makes the most sense that the dog owner should be responsible and pay these expenses rather than the person who was bit or attacked.
 Our Minnesota lawyers make sure that our clients get the compensation they need and are entitled to from the dog owner’s insurance.

 Dog Owners’ Liability: There are three kinds of law around the county that impose liability on owners:

 1) A dog-bite statute: where the dog owner is automatically liable for any injury or property damage the dog causes without provocation.
 This is the law in Minnesota that our dog bite lawyers use every day.